-Drying and storing: In order to store abundant production of some items during monsoon months to fulfill demand of green vegetables summer months during traditional tribal families follows this approach which is local called Sukhamani (Drying).
+Drying and storing: To store abundant production of some items during monsoon months to fulfill demand of green vegetables during summer months traditional tribal families follows this approach which is local called Sukhamani (Drying).
 Common Sukhamani in the area is that of leafy vegetables and some of the green vegetables are listed here.

-Leafy Vegetables Other vegetables Chickpea, Rajan, Chiel bathua, Fenugreek, Dhimadi, Rati-bhindi, Okra, Kachri, Semfali, Pumpkin, Tenda,
+Leafy Vegetables Other vegetables Chickpea, Rajan, Chiel bathua, Fenugreek, Dhimadi, Rati-bhindi, Okra, Kachri, Semfali, Pumpkin,Tenda,